alexmolas/alexmolas.github.io/_tabs/100-list.md

 55. ✗ Go to the airport and take the first flight
 56. ✓ Camino de Santiago
 57. ✓ Publish a paper [(x2)](https://scholar.google.com/citations?user=2FccG04AAAAJ)
+58. ✗ Spend some days in a cabin next to a lake